caseif/Argus/README.md

 Argus was created as a hobby project with the goal of learning as much as possible.
 As such, it attempts to implement as many of its features in-house as possible, with a couple of notable exceptions:

-**Windowing/input polling:** For the moment, Argus uses GLFW for OS-level "grunt" work including window and input management.
+**Windowing/input polling:** For the moment, Argus uses SDL for OS-level "grunt" work including window and input management.
 These tasks are highly OS-specific and thus would be somewhat tedious to maintain, so I would rather avoid dedicating any time towards it at least until the project is in a more complete state.